-Thursday, May 18, at the Music Hall at Fair Park
+The spectacular 2018 DSM Awards ceremony will be held Thursday, May 17 at the Music Hall at Fair Park.2017 PARTICIPANTS & WINNERS

 “I was blown away by the talent pool of young actors in Texas!